Exact checkpoint restarts are not exact in 2018 beta1

 Have you been able to confirm the bug appearing with this patch for the example tpr file when only using a single thread and FFTPACK?

-#15 Updated by Berk Hess about 2 years ago
+#15 Updated by Berk Hess over 2 years ago

 Tried on purley01 no wtih fftpack, gcc7.1, but with tMPI and OpenMP (which shouldn't matter with -nt 1), interrupted the run 6 times, but always get identical results.